 Disconnected Vol. 2 features:

-Nadine Ashworth is an artist and colourist who created the TAG web comic.
-She is currently working as a colourist with the Halcyon and Tenderfoot team, and will feature as both artist and colourist in the forthcoming Dead Roots anthology, edited by Mike Garley.
+Nathan Ashworth is an artist and colourist who created the TAG web comic.
+He is currently working as a colourist with the Halcyon and Tenderfoot team, and featured as both artist and colourist in the forthcoming Dead Roots anthology, edited by Mike Garley.

-Conor Boyle‘s debut graphic novel Who On Earth Was Thaddeus Mist? will be launched by Accent UK at ThoughtBubble 2012, swiftly followed by a second, Pirates of the Lost World, for Markosia.
+Conor Boyle‘s debut graphic novel Who On Earth Was Thaddeus Mist? was published by Accent UK in November 2012; his second, Pirates of the Lost World, will be published by Markosia in 2013.
 He was part of the artistic team for Barry Nugent’s Tales of the Fallen, drew Dark Judgements 1 and 2 for FutureQuake Press, and has contributed to Disconnected, Vol 1, Dr WTF!? and Dead Roots.

 Lizzie Boyle is a writer of comics and fiction.
 She produced Lost: Boys for Disconnected Press in May 2012 and has also been published in FutureQuake’s Something Wicked, Hallowscream, Dr WTF!? and Disconnected, Vol 1.
 Her short fiction was published in the Bristol Short Story Prize anthology in July 2012, and she has been shortlisted for the Fish Publishing Short Story Prize, the Frome Short Story Competition and the Flash500 Flash Fiction Competition.